 87% of respondents report having a blog on their website, but only 59% of solo lawyers feature one on their site.
 It’s much more common at larger firms, with 95% reporting using blogs as a marketing vehicle.

 You don’t have to be a writer, graphic designer, videographer, or audio expert to take advantage of these types of content.
 Plenty of experts are available to help you.
-Get started with Orbit Local’s law firm SEO services.
+Get started with Orbit Local’s SEO for attorneys services.

 You can also use tools such as Google Suggest, People Also Ask, and Answer the Public to generate ideas.

 No matter what kind of content you decide to create, focus on creating something that’s well-written and matches user intent.
 In 2018, Google introduced E-A-T guidelines (Expertise, Authority, and Trustworthiness) to improve overall content quality.
+Then Google update E-A-T with an extra E, E-E-A-T or “Double EAT,” the extra E stands from Experience.
 As a result of this update, many affiliate sites promoting health products saw their rankings plummet because they weren’t seen as an authority in the health field.
-As law firms, you’ll have no trouble establishing E-A-T in the legal industry.
-But, that doesn’t mean you should skimp on your content.
+As law firms, you’ll have no trouble establishing E-E-A-T in the legal industry by using tactics such as schema markup.
+But, that doesn’t mean you should skimp on your content to achieve higher rankings.

 Chapter 6: Drive Traffic with Social Media for Lawyers